SCU at a glance

 - Strategic plan and values

-- Publications and Planning @ SCU
+- Planning @ SCU

 After commencing operation first as the Lismore Teachers College, then as the Northern Rivers College of Advanced Education, Southern Cross operated as a campus of the University of New England between July 1989 and December 1993 before being constituted under the Southern Cross University Act 1993.
 Read more about SCU's history.